-I am involved in all aspects of cookbook development including writing content, on-site research, photo shoot supervision, and writing and testing recipes.
+I am involved in all aspects of cookbook development including field research, writing content, photo shoot supervision, and writing and testing recipes.
 In between writing, I’ve been a moderator at the CIA’s World of Flavors conference and presented at the Google Author Series and the IACP national conference

-I‘m a member of the New York chapter of Les Dames d’Escoffier and serve on The Board of Directors for the New York Women’s Culinary Alliance.
-I live on the east coast where I enjoy running, gardening, and planning tomorrow’s next culinary adventure.
+I‘m a member of the New York chapter of Les Dames d’Escoffier and served on The Board of Directors for the New York Women’s Culinary Alliance.
+I live in Chicago where I enjoy running, gardening, and planning tomorrow’s next culinary adventure.

 I can be reached at email@example.com.